protontypes/protonpage/content/en/blog/news/continuous-reforestation/index.md

 ## Going a step further

-The continuous reforestation project has the potential to compensate greenhouse gases emissions within the working processes in an automated way.
+The Continuous Reforestation project has the potential to compensate greenhouse gases emissions within the working processes in an automated way.
 Hence, emissions caused by the design, development, and use of the products can be directly compensated.
 By disclosing the process steps, models, and reforestation status, the sustainability of a product can be transparently displayed to the customer.

-Later on, with the help of the open source project [Scaphandre](https://github.com/hubblo-org/scaphandre), we will show how private individuals and companies can automatically compensate emissions from their servers and PCs.
+As a next step, with the help of the open source project [Scaphandre](https://github.com/hubblo-org/scaphandre), we will show how private individuals and companies can automatically compensate emissions from their servers and PCs.

 ## Conclusion